lolcads/lolcads.github.io/content/posts/2023/12/bpf_memory_forensics_with_volatility3.md

 While the workshop, our plugins, and this post are an important step towards this goal, much work remains to be done.
 First, in order for the present work to be useful in the real world our next goal must be to upstream most of it into the Volatility 3 project.
 Only this will ensure that investigators all around the world will be able to easily find and use it.
 This will require:

-- refactoring of our utility code to use Volatility 3's extension class mechanism
+- Refactoring of our utility code to use Volatility 3's extension class mechanism
 - The `bpf_graph` plugin relies on [networkx](https://networkx.org/documentation/stable/reference/algorithms/index.html), which is not yet a dependency of Volatility 3.
 If the introduction of a new dependency into the upstream project is not feasible, one could make it optional by checking for the presence of the package within the plugin.
 - Additional testing on older kernel versions and kernels with diverse configurations to meet Volatility's high standards regarding compatibility